todistantlands/todistantlands.github.io/_drafts/2022-12-26-tablifier.md

 ## Just get to the point
 The Tablifier is a small JavaScript utility you can import into any blog post or web page and, with almost zero effort, created automated generators from plaintext tables.
 It should play nice with markdown, Blogger, Wordpress, and basically anything else that spits out HTML-formatted lists.
 You can stick this into any existing post with a numbered or bulleted list and have a functional automated table in seconds.

+The rest of this post explains how the Tablifier works and how to get it running in your own blog posts and webpages, followed by a few notes on its limits and future plans.
+The Tablifier is open-source, open use, whatever.
+It's for you to use.
+Have fun with it.

 ## How does it work?
 The Tablifier...
 1. Waits for your page to finish loading.